KStateMachine/kstatemachine/docs/index.md

 So library cannot separate such types from each other at runtime.
 When it is necessary to check that some object is an instance of a class, such check may be positive for class parameterized with any type.
-So it's easier aviod using generic types in such cases.
+So it's easier avoid using generic types in such cases.
 You have to use custom `EventMatcher`s and `DataExtractor`'s that will use some additional information to compare such types, or be sure that such invalid comparison never happens.